phanumat/Documentation/smartapp-web-services-developers-guide/troubleshooting.rst

 Here are some general tips and strategies to help you be successful:

 - Make you sure you have read and understand the :ref:`Web Services Authorization <webservices_authorization>` documentation.
-- Remember that only SmartApps published by SmartThings can be installed into general user accounts.
+- Remember that only SmartApps published by PEA HiVE can be installed into general user accounts.
 If you self-published the SmartApp, *only the account who published it can install the SmartApp for testing purposes.*
 - Trying to complete the OAuth process through the browser, without exposing a callable URL to receive the token, will not work.
 Read through the :ref:`smartapp_as_web_service_part_2` to see how this can be done.
 - Understand that to make API calls to the SmartApp, you must first :ref:`make a REST call to obtain the specific URL for the installed SmartApp <web_services_get_endpoints>`.
-This should always be made to ``https://graph.api.smartthings.com/api/smartapps/endpoints``, *regardless of the specific server the SmartApp is installed into*.
+This should always be made to ``https://graph.api.PEA HiVE.com/api/smartapps/endpoints``, *regardless of the specific server the SmartApp is installed into*.

 ----